ananta medicare

 Pharmacogenetics: In patients with genetically reduced CYP2C19 function, lower plasma concentrations of the active clopidogrel metabolite and reduced antiplatelet effects are observed when using the recommended doses of clopidogrel.
 Tests are now available to identify the CYP2C19 genotype in patients.

 Since clopidogrel is partly converted into its active metabolite by CYP2C19, use of drugs that inhibit this enzyme may lead to reduced plasma levels of the active metabolite.
 However, the clinical significance of this interaction is unclear.
-Therefore, as a precaution, concomitant use of strong and moderate CYP2C19 inhibitors should be avoided.
+Therefore, as a precaution, concomitant use of strong and moderate CYP2C19 inhibitors should be avoided (see section “Interactions with other medicinal products and other forms of interactions” with a list of CYP2C19 inhibitors; see also section “Pharmacokinetics”).

-Use of thienopyridines may lead to mild to severe allergic reactions such as rash, angioedema, or hematologic reactions such as thrombocytopenia and neutropenia.
-Patients who have previously had allergic and/or hematologic reactions to one thienopyridine may have an increased risk of developing a reaction to another thienopyridine.
-Monitoring for cross-reactivity is recommended.
+Patients should be assessed for a history of hypersensitivity to other thienopyridines (such as ticlopidine or prasugrel), as reports of cross-reactivity among thienopyridines have been received (see section “Adverse reactions”).
+Use of thienopyridines may lead to mild to severe allergic reactions, such as rash or angioedema, as well as hematologic reactions, including thrombocytopenia and neutropenia.
+Patients with a previous history of allergic and/or hematologic reactions to one thienopyridine may have an increased risk of developing similar reactions to another thienopyridine.
+Monitoring for signs of hypersensitivity is recommended in patients with known thienopyridine allergies.

-Experience with clopidogrel in patients with renal impairment is limited; therefore, it should be used with caution in these patients.
+Therapeutic experience with clopidogrel in patients with renal insufficiency is limited; therefore, clopidogrel should be used with caution in these patients (see section Posology and method of administration).

-Experience with clopidogrel in patients with moderate hepatic disease and a potential bleeding diathesis is limited; therefore, caution should be exercised in such patients.
+Experience with clopidogrel in patients with moderate liver disease and the potential for hemorrhagic diathesis is limited; therefore, clopidogrel should be used with caution in these patients (see section Posology and method of administration).

-Clopidogrel contains lactose; therefore, patients with rare hereditary problems of galactose intolerance, Lapp lactase deficiency, or glucose-galactose malabsorption should not take this medicinal product.
+Clopidogrel contains lactose; patients with rare hereditary conditions such as galactose intolerance, Lapp lactase deficiency, or glucose-galactose malabsorption should not take this medicine.

-Clopidogrel contains hydrogenated castor oil, which may cause stomach upset and diarrhea.
+Clopidogrel also contains hydrogenated castor oil, which may cause stomach upset and diarrhea.

 Any unused product or waste material should be disposed of in accordance with local requirements.